Kirstin Ferguson

-Early life
+Early life and education

 Ferguson was born in Melbourne.
 At the age of five, she moved to Sydney with her family.
 During her younger years she grew up in the Royal National Park, south of Sydney, living in the small town of Maianbar and attended Bundeena Primary School.
 For the first two years of high school, she was a boarding student at Hurlstone Agricultural High School before finishing her final four years of high school in 1990 at SCEGGS Darlinghurst.

+Ferguson studied a Bachelor of Arts degree and majored in History for which she received an Honours degree in 1994 from the University of New South Wales.
+Ferguson then completed a Bachelor of Laws degree with Honours from Queensland University of Technology in 2002.

+Ferguson completed a PhD through the School of Business at the Queensland University of Technology in 2015 and her thesis was called "A Study of Safety Leadership and Safety Governance for Board Members and Senior Executives".
+Ferguson's PhD saw her awarded a Colin Brain Governance Fellowship from QUT as well as the Dr Eric Wigglesworth Medal by the Safety Institute of Australia for the contribution of her research to the fields of corporate governance and workplace health and safety, respectively.

+In 2020 Kirstin received the QUT Business School Outstanding Alumni Award and in 2024 Kirstin received the UNSW Alumni of the Year Award for Professional Achievement.

 Career

+Military career

 Ferguson enlisted in the Royal Australian Air Force in 1991, training as a cadet at the Australian Defence Force Academy (ADFA) from 1991 to 1994, also studying for a Bachelor of Arts degree for the cadetship's university component.
 Graduating as the dux of her ADFA class, she was posted to RAAF Base Amberley as a flying officer.